Photo: Ken Willard (40) with UNC's 1964 starting offense

 For a perspective on Dixie in 1964, only a year earlier Maryland’s Darryl Hill broke the Atlantic Coast Conference color line as its first black football player (Maryland didn't join the Big Ten until 2014).

-Hill played Maryland’s early-season contest at South Carolina under a Hill death threat.
+Hill played Maryland’s early-season contest under a death threat at South Carolina (both schools were then Atlantic Coast Conference members).
 On the way to the locker room at halftime, a fan dumped a drink on him.
-At both South Carolina and later at Clemson, another school located in South Carolina, Hill endured racial taunts from fans.
+At both South Carolina and later at Clemson, another ACC school located in South Carolina, Hill endured racial taunts from fans.
 Opponents double- and triple-teamed him with hard tackles.

 Also at Clemson, Hill’s mother was not permitted to enter the stadium until Clemson president Robert Edwards intervened.